-Unfortunately, it can be months or years after a construction project is completed that defects can surface.
-Construction defect is a broad term that is generally defined as a defect in the design, materials, workmanship that can affect mechanical systems, building components and structural integrity.
+You may think your dealings with a specific project are over once the work is done.
+Unfortunately, due to defects, this isn't the case. it can be months or years after a construction project is completed that defects can surface.
+The term "construction defect" is very broad, but it generally defines a defect in the design, materials, workmanship that can affect mechanical systems, building components, and structural integrity.

-Construction defects may be patent defects, which can be easily observed upon inspection, or latent defects, which are present but concealed and not discovered until later.
-Either way, construction defects can be very time consuming and expensive, and litigation is sometimes necessary.
+Construction defects may be patent defects, which can be easily observed upon inspection.
+Or, they may be latent defects, which are concealed and not discovered until later.
+Either way, construction defects can be very time consuming and expensive.
+In certain situations, litigation may be necessary.

-Common construction defects can include siding and fascia, windows, roofs, wood floors, ventilation, and drywall.
-Developments with track homes seem to have more of its share of legal problems with defects.
+Common construction defects can be found in siding, fascia, windows, roofs, wood floors, ventilation, and drywall.
+Developments with track homes seem to have more frequent legal problems with defects.
 Defects may also be related to design and engineering, structure, soil settlement and drainage, settling of concrete slabs and parking lots, equipment, roofs, mechanical, and finishes.
-When we are looking at construction defects and what causes them, we can put them in three basic categories—design defect, material defect, and poor workmanship.
+When you examine the issues and what causes them, construction defects can be sorted into three basic categories—design defect, material defect, and poor workmanship.

 Design defect